Leading the Uganda Voucher Plus Activity

 Using an output-based financing mechanism, service providers are accredited, contracted, and reimbursed to provide an explicit package of obstetric, newborn, and PPFP services.
 The service package includes four antenatal care visits, elimination of mother to child transmission of HIV, delivery with skilled attendants, referrals for complications, postnatal care, and PPFP services.
 Working with the Activity, selected Village Health Teams and other community agents sell vouchers to poor pregnant women at a subsidized rate of 4,000 UGX.
 VHTs also share maternal and child health information with pregnant women, men and youth.
 The Activity’s clinical staff provide training, technical assistance, and ongoing supervision and mentorship to the Voucher Service Providers.

-In the first two and a half years of the Activity, the team distributed approximately 150,000 vouchers, leading to almost 70 percent attendance at the first antenatal care visit and 60,000 births with skilled attendants.
+In the first two and a half years of the Activity, the team distributed approximately 150,000 vouchers, leading to almost 70 percent attendance at the first antenatal care visit and more than 96,000 births with skilled attendants.
 The participating providers tested nearly 100 percent of mothers for HIV and guided them to treatment (some treated on-site, some referred).The Activity engaged local health officials in various activities to improve their understanding of output-based financing mechanisms and how they could support private providers.